Shirley Verrett: International career

-In 1990, Verrett sang Dido in Les Troyens at the inauguration of the Opéra Bastille in Paris, and added a new role at her repertoire: Santuzza in Cavalleria rusticana in Sienna.
+In 1990, Verrett sang Didon in Les Troyens at the inauguration of the Opéra Bastille in Paris, and added a new role to her repertoire: Santuzza in Mascagni's Cavalleria rusticana, in Siena.
 In 1994, she made her Broadway debut in the Tony Award-winning revival of Rodgers and Hammerstein's Carousel at Lincoln Center's Vivian Beaumont Theater, playing Nettie Fowler.

+Teaching

-In 1996 Verrett joined the faculty of the University of Michigan School of Music, Theatre & Dance as a Professor of Voice and the James Earl Jones Distinguished University Professor of Voice.
-The preceding year at the National Opera Association Gala Banquet and Concert honoring Mattiwilda Dobbs, Todd Duncan, Camilla Williams and Robert McFerrin, Verrett said:
+In 1996, Verrett joined the faculty of the University of Michigan School of Music, Theatre & Dance as a professor of voice and the James Earl Jones Distinguished University Professor of Voice.
+The preceding year, at the National Opera Association Gala Banquet and Concert honoring Mattiwilda Dobbs, Todd Duncan, Camilla Williams, and Robert McFerrin, Verrett said:

-I'm always so happy when I can speak to young people because I remember those who were kind to me that didn't need to be.
-The first reason I came tonight was for the honorees because I needed to say this.
-The second reason I came was for you, the youth.
-These great people here were the trailblazers for me.
-I hope in my own way I did something to help your generation, and that you will help the next.
-This is the way it's supposed to be.
-You just keep passing that baton on!
+Personal life

+Verrett married twice, first in 1951, to real estate broker and sheriff's deputy James L. Carter.
+However, Verrett experienced abusive treatment from her husband and they divorced in 1959.
+In 1963, she wed artist Louis Lo Monaco.
+She was survived by Lo Monaco and their adopted daughter and their granddaughter.
+She was also the estranged paternal aunt of the controversial American media personality Durek Verrett.

+Verrett died in Ann Arbor, Michigan, aged 79, on November 5, 2010, from heart failure following an undisclosed illness.
+An ongoing annual Shirley Verrett Award, that recognizes “a faculty member whose performance, scholarship, or service supports the success of female students or faculty in the arts who come from diverse cultural and racial backgrounds” was established in 2011 by the University of Michigan in her honor.